Nathan398/Nathans-Toggler/README.md

 **Q: Is this safe?**
 A: Yes.
 The source code is provided, utilizes open-source repositories, and is publicly available for review.

+**Q: Is this safe?**
+A: Yes.
+The source code is provided, utilizes open-source repositories, and is publicly available for review.

+**Q: Will this tool harm my computer or files?**
+A: No. The tool is designed to automate system tasks safely and only makes changes you explicitly request.
+All changes are documented and can be reversed.

+**Q: Is my data private?**
+A: Yes.
+The tool does not collect or transmit your personal data.
+All actions are performed locally on your machine.

+**Q: Do I need to pay for this?**
+A: No. This project is open-source and available for unrestricted use.
+You can donate to my PayPal if you would like.

+**Q: Can I suggest features or report bugs?**
+A: Absolutely!
+Contributions, feedback, and issue reports are welcome.
+Please use the Issues section on GitHub.

+**Q: What operating systems are supported?**
+A: Currently, this tool is developed for Windows operating systems.
+Compatibility with other systems can be added through community updates.

+**Q: How do I uninstall or remove changes made by the tool?**
+A: You can reverse firewall and Defender exclusions from within the tool or manually remove rules via Windows settings.
+Detailed instructions are available in the documentation.

+**Q: Who can I contact for help?**
+A: For support, open an issue on GitHub or use the contact information in the repository.

+**Q: How do I update to the latest version?**
+A: Simply download the newest release from GitHub and follow the update instructions in the README.

 ---